tillknuesting/grpcMiddlewareAuthentication/README.md

 # grpcMiddlewareAuthentication
-This is an exemplary implementation of using the [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware) authentication package for header-based authentication.
-The primary objective here is to demonstrate the use of AuthFuncOverride so that the middleware makes an exception for the getToken methods and does not need to be authenticated.
-This would make sense if there is a "getToken" service on the same server as other authenticated services.
+This is an exemplary implementation of header-based authentication (JWT auth) using the [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware) authentication package.
+The primary objective here is to demonstrate the use of AuthFuncOverride so that the middleware makes an exception for the getToken methods that must not to be authenticated.
+Server and client implementation are with full code examples included, so please have a look.
+Client calls the server to get a token and then calls with the issued token the greeter server.

+### Run server

+     go run cmd/server/server.go

+### Run client

+      go run cmd/client/client.go

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)